CoreRobotics/CoreRobotics/README.md

 2. Open terminal (or emulator) and change directory (`cd <CoreRoboticsRoot>/`) (replace <CoreRoboticsRoot> for your specific setup with the root directory of the project.)
 3. Create a folder `mkdir build`.
 4. Change directories `cd build`.
 5. Run CMake `cmake -G "<compiler>" ../`  To get a list of compilers available to configure with CMake, type `cmake --help`.
+CMake will check for the dependencies.
+Note that if you have not installed Eigen and Boost using one of the methods outlined in the External Dependencies section above (i.e. the packages aren't found by CMake), you must manually specify the path to boost and eigen headers using cmake flags, e.g.:  `cmake -G "<compiler>" -DEIGEN3_INCLUDE_DIR=<path to eigen3> -DBoost_INCLUDE_DIR=<path to boost> ../`  We provide a convenience repository for the needed 3rd party dependencies at [https://gitlab.com/powan/CRexternal](https://gitlab.com/powan/CRexternal) if you don't want to manage these packages.
 6. Open the project in the *build\* directory and build accordingly. (e.g.: For visual studio, a CoreRobotics.sln will be created.
 Open this solution and build all.
 The library and binaries will be compiled by the Visual Studio IDE.)